 10. Competitions: Individuals wishing to be considered for the SSR Trainee Travel Award or SSR Trainee Merit Awards (SSR Trainee Research Awards, USDA–NIFA–AFRI Merit Awards, and Lalor Foundation Merit Awards) must indicate their eligibility at the time the abstract is submitted, be fully qualified to compete for each award indicated, and, as presenting author, have played a major role in the design and execution of the experiments described, analysis of the data, interpretation of the results, and writing of the abstract.
-The Awards Committee will select finalists on the basis of an evaluation of the abstracts submitted for competition.
-Please read the Travel Grants and Fellowships and Trainee Merit Awards pages for further details.
+The Awards Committee will select finalists on the basis of an evaluation of the abstracts submitted for competition

-11. Withdrawal: If an abstract must be withdrawn, written notice of withdrawal—signed by the presenting author—must be submitted (by fax, e-mail, or regular mail) to the SSR Business Office.
+11. Withdrawal: If an abstract must be withdrawn, written notice of withdrawal must be submitted to firstname.lastname@example.org.
 This notice must state the reason(s) for withdrawal of the abstract and attest that all authors agree that the abstract must be withdrawn.
-All authors will receive a written confirmation of the withdrawal by e-mail.
 Notification of withdrawal of an abstract must be received not later than 1 week prior to the start of the annual meeting.